 Unless the hotel uses canvas or cotton bags for laundry, you can go ahead and swipe those laundry bags hanging in the closet to pack dirty clothes and shoes for the road.

 Those cushy slippers emblazoned with the hotel logo aren’t likely to be recycled — they’re hard to wash and maintain.
 Unless the hotel has fancy slippers listed as a paid amenity, you can go ahead and slip these hotel freebies into your luggage when you’re ready to check out.

 18. Car Service

-If you're staying in a luxury hotel and want VIP service, chances are good that the property has a house car to transport guests for free, according to travel review website Oyster.
+If you’re staying in a luxury hotel, chances are good that the property has a house car to transport guests for free, according to travel review website Oyster.
 In fact, the James Hotel in New York City offers guests a free luxury car service to certain locations during select hours.

 Many hotels provide a combination of logo and plain mugs as part of the complimentary in-room coffee and tea service amenity.
 If you’re a mug collector or just really like a particular mug, you might be able to take it home.
 Give the front desk a call to find out if you can take one as a keepsake.

 Many hotels leave maps of the area or travel brochures in your room.
 These are typically dropped off by a partner travel company or similar organization that isn’t looking to sell the guides for profit.
 Feel free to take home these travel resources unless you see any price stickers on them.